 And of course, it may not be you, you may suspect it is happening to someone you care about.
 It is likely you'll wrestle with whether to 'interfere' or not.
 Yet there are tell-tale signs such as...

 - They don't have money to pay for bills and food.

 - They can't explain their lack of access to money.

 - Changes in their standards of living, for example not having things they normally would, or not going out as they would before.

 - They don't have debit or credit cards and can't check their bank account balance.

 - They seem socially withdrawn and different from before.

-Update: Since I first tweeted out the blog (a couple of days ago), I’ve already had a number of responses from people saying this rings a bell.
+When I first tweeted out this blog, I had a number of responses from people saying it rang a bell.
 Here are just a few of them: